 Most bitters are very cooling energetically.
 Therefore, it is sometimes beneficial to combine with warming herbs such as Ginger or Angelica.
 Most bitters also have a drying effect which short term will moisten the local tissues, but over the long term, they become dry.
 This can be corrected with the use of moistening and soothing type herbs such as Marshmallow or Licorice.

-You can also obtain bitters through dietary sources such as bitter leafy greens, dandelion greens, watercress, rocket, mustard greens, and chicory which can be made into a salad or vinegar dressing.
+You can also obtain bitters through dietary sources such as bitter leafy greens, dandelion greens, watercress, rocket, mustard greens which can be made into a salad or chicory root and dandelion root which can be made into a vinegar dressing.